FDunigan/train-scheduler/README.md

 Users will be able to submit the following:

-Train Name
+Train Name,
-Destination
+Destination,
-First Train Time - in military time
+First Train Time - in military time, and
 Frequency - in minutes

 The app will figure out when the next train will arrive relative to the current time.